How Long Can Plywood Be Exposed to Rain

 Can I use untreated plywood outdoors if I apply a sealant?

-Yes, if you apply a high-quality sealant, it can provide some protection, but it is still recommended to use exterior-grade plywood for long-term outdoor use.
+Applying a high-quality sealant can offer some protection, but using exterior-grade plywood is still the best choice for long-term outdoor use.

 How can I tell if my plywood has been damaged by moisture?

-Yes, if you notice warping, swelling, or a change in color, these are signs that your plywood may have absorbed moisture and could be compromised.
+Signs of moisture damage include warping, swelling, or a change in color, indicating that your plywood may have absorbed moisture and could be at risk.

 What should I do if my plywood gets wet despite my protective measures?

-Yes, if your plywood gets wet, dry it as quickly as possible and inspect for damage; if necessary, consider replacing it to ensure structural integrity.
+If your plywood gets wet, dry it quickly and check for any damage; replacing it may be necessary to maintain structural integrity.

 Are there specific types of plywood that are more resistant to moisture?

-Yes, marine-grade plywood and pressure-treated plywood are specifically designed to withstand moisture better than standard plywood.
+Marine-grade plywood and pressure-treated plywood are designed to resist moisture better than standard plywood.